Skip to content

 What Is Thanatophobia?

 Thanatophobia is a specific phobia regarding the fear of death.
 Specific phobias are one group of mental health conditions that fall into the anxiety disorder category.
-All phobias are marked by an extremely powerful anxious or fearful response to a particular situation or object, in this case death and dying.1 For someone with thanatophobia, the fear of death can be very specific to their own death, or they may be afraid of the process of dying, the death of a loved one, or witnessing a loved one dying.
+All phobias are marked by an extremely powerful anxious or fearful response to a particular situation or object, in this case death and dying.1 For someone with thanatophobia, the fear of death can be very specific to their own death, or they may be afraid of the process of dying, the fear of losing someone they love, or witnessing a loved one dying.

 Thanatophobia is not a mental health diagnosis on its own.
 Rather, someone who has a fear of death or a fear of dying would receive a diagnosis of specific phobia from a mental health professional with the understanding that thanatophobia was the issue of concern.